 Allow the sealant to dry for 24 to 48 hours.
 Ensure that the sealant is fully dry before using the wood for a better finish.

 Why Isn’t it Recommended to Cut Pressure-Treated Wood?

 Treated wood contains a high amount of moisture and chemicals to preserve the wood.
 Cutting it will dry out the preservative content of the wood.

-Consequently, the treated wood will be prone to deterioration and damage caused by harmful elements.
+As a result, the treated wood becomes vulnerable to degradation and harm caused by adverse elements.

 Our Top Picks for a Pressure-Treated Lumber Cut End Sealer

 1. Rust-Oleum 1904A Wolman (Woodlife) Copper Coat Green Wood Preservative